PlumberNet: Fixing interference leakage after GEV beamforming: Proposed Method

-where $\{\dots\}^T$ denotes the transpose operator.
 As previously demonstrated in \cite{grondin2020gev}, a neural network (e.g. SteerNet) can generate a coarse time-frequency ideal ratio mask $\bar{M}[l,k] \in [0,1]$ from a set of pairs of microphones, based on the direction of arrival of the target sound source, denoted by $\theta$.

+The estimated mask $\bar{M}[l,k] \in [0,1]$ emphasizes the time-frequency regions dominated by the target speech.
+In the former paper \cite{grondin2020gev}, a mask is estimated for each pair of microphones and all masks are averaged to produce $\bar{M}[l,k]$.
+However, it is common that some pairs of microphones will perceive both the target and interference sources with the same time difference of arrival (TDoA), and the neural network generates masks that capture both signals.
+To overcome this limitation, the mask $\bar{M}[l,k]$ is set to corresponds to the pair of microphones that generate the most discriminative mask, i.e. the mask with the smallest number of active time-frequency bins.
+This method is illustrated at figure \ref{fig:masking}.